GuignardLab/registration-tools/README.md

 In theory, the main difficulty to make the whole thing work is to install the different libraries.

 ## Credits
-The whole thing is just a wrapping of the amazing blockmatching algorithm developed by [S. Ourselin et al.] and currently maintained Grégoire Malandin et al.@[Team Morphem - inria] (if I am not mistaking).
+The whole thing is just a wrapping of the amazing blockmatching algorithm developed by [S. Ourselin et al.] and currently maintained Grégoire Malandin et al.@[Team Morpheme - inria] (if I am not mistaking).

 ## Installation